Kitchen Helper and Food Assembler

 Kitchen helpers and food assemblers work shifts and often work weekends and holidays.
 They are on their feet most of their shift and may have to carry trays of food dishes and glassware weighing up to 20 kilograms.
 They may be exposed to:

 Kitchen helpers and food assemblers sometimes work under time pressures and must be careful to avoid cuts from sharp utensils and burns from hot appliances.
+They usually take their breaks between peak serving times.

-Kitchen helpers and food assemblers need to possess:
+Kitchen helpers and food assemblers need:

 They should enjoy handling food and equipment, having clear rules and methods for their work, and working with people.

 This chart shows which job skills are currently in highest demand for this occupational group.
-It was created using this occupation's 100 most recent Alberta job postings, collected between Feb 17, 2021 and Apr 17, 2021.
+It was created using this occupation's 1526 most recent Alberta job postings, collected between Nov 21, 2024 and Dec 20, 2024.

 Review these skills to learn: